 - Crack the eggs in a big bowl.

-- Whisk together the eggs, milk, cream, sucanat, and vanilla.
+- Whisk together the eggs, milk, cream, sugar of choice, and vanilla.

 - Pour evenly over the bread.

-- Cover the pan tightly and allow to sit overnight in the refrigerator.
+- Cover the pan/dish tightly and allow to sit overnight in the refrigerator.

 For the topping:

-- Mix the flour, sucanat, cinnamon, salt and nutmeg in a separate bowl.
+- Mix the flour, sugar of choice, cinnamon, salt and nutmeg in a separate bowl.

 - Stir together using a fork.

-- Add the butter and with a pastry cutter, and mix it all together until the mixture resembles fine pebbles.
+- Add the butter and mix it all together by hand or with a pastry cutter, until the mixture resembles coarse crumbs.

-- Store in an air tight container in the fridge, separate but with the casserole.
+- Store in an air tight container in the fridge, separate from the casserole.

-- Remove the casserole from the fridge and sprinkle the topping over the top.
+- Remove the casserole from the fridge and sprinkle on the topping.

-- Bake for 45 minutes for a softer, more bread pudding texture or for 1 hour or more for a firmer, crisper texture.
+- Bake for 40 minutes for a softer, custardy, bread pudding texture or for 1 hour or more for a firmer, crisper texture.

-What is your favorite go to breakfast for chilly mornings?
-Will you try this overnight french toast casserole?
+What is your favorite go-to breakfast for chilly mornings?

 Heather’s homesteading journey started in 2006, with baby steps: first, she got a few raised beds, some chickens, and rabbits.
 Over the years, she amassed a wealth of homesteading knowledge, knowledge that you can find in the articles of this blog.